UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

-The department currently has over 850 students who have declared Psychology as a major or additional major.
-The department also offers a minor, and Psychology may be designated as one of the two concentrations for students in the Bachelor of Liberal Arts program.
-Courses are available both on campus and online, with an extensive array of offerings during fall, spring, and summer sessions.
-The department currently has 25 full time faculty, enabling us to cover a wide variety of specialties in both teaching and research.
+The Department of Psychology currently has 25 full time faculty, enabling us to cover a wide variety of specialties in both teaching and research.
 We offer more than 40 different undergraduate courses, ranging from basic courses such as General Psychology and Child and Adolescent Development, to more specialized courses such as Psychology and Law, Developmental Psychopathology, and Health Psychology.
-Students also have the opportunity to take advanced undergraduate seminars, with enrollments of 16 or fewer, where they can learn about some of the most current advances in Psychology, studying with faculty whose own research is contributing to those advances.
+Students also have the opportunity to take advanced undergraduate seminars, with enrollments of 16 or fewer, where they can learn about some of the most current advances in psychology, studying with faculty whose own research is contributing to those advances.

-The Psychology Department also offers a Master of Arts in Community Social Psychology, a Master of Science in Autism Studies, and a Doctor of Philosophy in Applied Psychology and Prevention Science.
-See graduate catalog.
+The Department of Psychology offers a Bachelor of Arts in Psychology, a Master of Arts in Community Social Psychology, a Master of Science in Autism Studies, and a Doctor of Philosophy in Applied Psychology and Prevention Science.

 For additional information, visit the Department of Psychology website.